jorangreef/sudo-prompt/README.md

 ## Behavior
 On OS X, `sudo-prompt` should behave just like the `sudo` command in the shell.
 If your command does not work with the `sudo` command in the shell (perhaps because it uses `>` redirection to a restricted file), then it may not work with `sudo-prompt`.
 However, it is still possible to use sudo-prompt to get a privileged shell, [see this closed issue for more information](https://github.com/jorangreef/sudo-prompt/issues/1).

 On Linux, `sudo-prompt` will use either `pkexec` or `kdesudo` to show the password prompt and run your command.
 Where possible, `sudo-prompt` will try and get these to mimic `sudo`.
-Depending on which binary is used, and due to the limitations of some binaries, the name of your program or the command itself may be displayed to your user.
+Depending on which binary is used, and due to the limitations of some binaries, the name of your program or the command itself may be displayed to your user. `sudo-prompt` will not use `gksudo` since `gksudo` does not support concurrent prompts.
 Passing `options.icns` is currently not supported by `sudo-prompt` on Linux.
 Patches are welcome to add support for icons based on `polkit`.

 On Windows, `sudo-prompt` will elevate your command using User Account Control (UAC).
 Passing `options.name` or `options.icns` is currently not supported by `sudo-prompt` on Windows.